iwindon/2024_Tax_Brackets/readme.md

 - 12% for incomes over $23,200
 - 10% for incomes of $23,200 or less

-For 'married', the program also subtracts a child credit of $2,000 per child from the tax.
+For 'married', and 'single', the program also subtracts a dependant credit of $2,000 per dependant from the tax.

 The program then returns the tax and the total salary after the standard deduction, both formatted as US currency.